railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 	* Manufacturing and trading companies more often use invoicing from deliveries or customer purchase orders.

-Once you have defined the different analytic accounts you can view your chart through the menu :menuselection:`Accounting --> Charts --> Chart of Analytic Accounts`.
+Once you have defined the different analytic accounts, you can view your chart through the menu :menuselection:`Accounting --> Charts --> Chart of Analytic Accounts`.

 .. figure::  images/account_analytic_chart.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Example of an analytic chart for projects*